-Follicular Unit Extraction (FUE) is a type of hair transplant surgery, where individual follicular units are extracted from the back or side of a patient’s scalp and transplanted into the balding area.
+Follicular Unit Extraction (FUE) is a type of hair transplant surgery.
+Individual follicular units are extracted from the back or side of a patient’s scalp and transplanted into the balding area using a realistic blending process.
+These will then turn into healthy hair producing follicles.

 Before the procedure, patients are given local anaesthetic used in both the donor and recipient areas – in fact, we often find that patients fall asleep while grafts are removed and transplanted.

-FUE is a good option for men who like to wear their hair short or shaved, as FUT does tend to leave some light scarring.
+An FUE transplant is a good option for men who like to wear their hair short or shaved, as FUT does tend to leave a linear scar.

 Why have an FUE hair transplant?